 I know the concern you have over these issues.
-And surely you know better than most the apprehension felt by local taxpayers.

-The public has a right to expect that money will be available when needed to keep the schools open, to police the streets, and to meet the other civic needs for which taxes are paid.
+It is of great interest to all of us that local governments have prudent investment policies -- and that they follow them -- so that funds are available when needed to build their projects, pay their debts and to meet other civic needs for which taxes are paid.
 Such funds can generate additional revenue in the interim, and that is good.